 Dates & Time:

-Please note that the first session often runs about 15-20 minutes long.
+Please note that the first session often runs about 30 minutes longer than scheduled.

 A rigid heddle loom, warping peg, and associated accessories.
 If you do not own a loom, you may rent one.
 The rental fee is $30, however, you will be requested to put down a damage/replacement deposit at the time of rental.
 This amount will be refunded once the loom and all associated pieces are returned in good working order.